Azure/azurehpc/tutorials/cfd_workflow/readme.md

 # Build a simple PBS compute cluster with a Windows visualization node for OpenFOAM and ParaView

 This example will create an HPC cluster with a CentOS 7.6 headnode running PBS Pro 19.1 exporting a 4TB NFS space and several CentOS 7.6 HC44 compute nodes; and a Windows visualization node.
+This tutorial uses NFS and RDP for simplicity but you can also easily set it up with an alternate storage or visualization solution using the examples [here](https://github.com/Azure/azurehpc/tree/master/examples).

 >NOTE: MAKE SURE YOU HAVE FOLLOWED THE STEPS IN [prerequisite](../prerequisites.md) before proceeding here